- Close to shops and services

 The cottage is readily accessible from the ferry ports of St Malo and Roscoff as well as the airport at Dinard with a journey time of under 2 hours.

-Please note: All sizes are approximate.
+Please note: All sizes and locations are approximate.
 La Résidence has made every effort to ensure that the details and photographs of this property are accurate and in no way misleading.
 However, this information does not form part of a contract and no warranties are either given or implied.